|

 the Infantry organization, so we reached camp quickly after that.
 We hurried to

 try to get back to camp for supper.
 We didn't.
-We had to wrangle the Mss
+We had to wrangle the Mess

 Sergeant for a late supper.